noisecode3/TombRaiderLinuxLauncher/README.md

 * [Delca - Kitten Adventure](https://www.trle.net/sc/levelfeatures.php?lid=3379)

-# test
+# Prepare
-This install the program in you're ".local" home directory You need those, should be installed an desktop linux
+This install the program in you're ".local" home directory You need those, should be installed on a desktop linux

 * curl
 * Qt5